evmos/evmos/docs/developers/guides/automatic_coin_conversion.md

 Your users may want to move IBC Coins from other Cosmos chains onto Evmos.
 To use these IBC coins on dApps deployed on Evmos, they need an ERC-20 representation of these.
 The automated coin conversion feature automatically converts the incoming IBC coins into their ERC-20 representation.
 In this way, you don't need to manually convert the incoming IBC coins into ERC-20 tokens.
 As a result, your users can use the IBC coins as ERC-20 tokens as soon as they arrive to their wallets.

-Should consider that only the registered token pairs are converted.
-If the token pair is not registered, users will receive the corresponding IBC coin on their wallet without any further change.
+It should be considered that only registered token pairs are converted.
+If the token pair is not registered, users will receive the corresponding IBC coin on their wallet without any further changes.

 :::tip
-**Note**: If your users have some IBC coins on Evmos already, and the token pair is registered, when they receive an IBC transfer of this denomination, their **whole balance** will be converted (the current balance plus the transfer amount).
+**Note**: If your users have IBC coins on Evmos already, and they receive an IBC transfer in the denomination of an already registered token pair, their **whole balance** will be converted (the current balance plus the transfer amount).
 :::

 ## FAQ